-WRAP’s Love Food Hate Waste campaign has put the problem of food waste on the map, driving a 21% reduction in the five years to 2012.
-In 2014 we helped them develop their next phase of work, moving away from generic campaigns to a more personalised vision of what people could do.
-Last year we ran two strategic projects to refine their face-to-face activities and engagement with national charity partners and are currently working on a series of pilots engaging public sector employees in Wales.
+WRAP’s Love Food Hate Waste campaign put the problem of food waste on the map, driving a 21% reduction in the five years to 2012.
+In 2014 we ran a strategic project helping them develop their next phase of work, moving away from generic campaigns to a more personalised vision of what people could do.
+More recently in 2017 we ran two strategic projects to refine their face-to-face activities and engagement with national charity partners and are currently working on a series of pilots engaging public sector employees in Wales.
 And last year we helped them develop and test a partner programme for employers to use LFHW materials to engage employees in reducing food waste at home.

 Every day in the UK, 4.4 million apples get thrown away.

 Shocking statistics like this one make headlines and have played a major role in putting food waste on the agenda.
 However, the impact of shock tactics decreases over time and it’s easy for people to edit themselves out of the problem by blaming others.

 Wasting food is unlike many other behaviours in that no-one sets out to do it.
 It’s the unintended consequence of a range of often well intentioned behaviours (for example buying lots of vegetables in order to eat more healthily).
 And by the time the food’s been wasted (for instance because it’s gone off) it’s too late to act.